supergrayfly/spectrrfi-client/src/guide/guide.md

 Here, you can make *offers*, where you sell or buy tokens at an exchange rate and repayment period of your choice.
 This guide aims to give a tour of the functionalities of the Spectrr Finance website.

-## Trading Rules

-- On Spectrr.fi, you cannot sell a token for the same token plus interest.
-  For example, selling 1 BTC for 1.1 BTC.
-- Likewise, you cannot buy a token and repay the same token plus interest.
-  For instance, buying 1,000 USDT, and repaying 1,100 USDT.
-- When creating a buy offer or accepting a sale offer, you need to provide 1.5 times the amount you are buying in collateral.
-- Also, in the case of accepting a sale offer, the collateral token cannot be the same as the token you are buying.
-Otherwise, if a liquidation occurs, the seller would have sold a token for the same token plus interest.
-- Accordingly, in the case of creating a buy offer, the collateral token cannot be the same as the buying token.
-Because of the same reasons cited previously.
-- There is a 0.1% fee taken whenever an offer is created and accepted.

 ## Accessing The Spectrr Finance Website

 There are three ways to access the Spectrr.fi website: